JoViatrix/civctp2/README.md

 ## Apolyton Call to Power II Source Code Project

 This is a modest attempt at modernizing the source code so that it can be built and run on modern Linux OSes without fault and too many warnings.
+Right now, I'm trying to port the game to SDL3.

 ## State of the attempt